amin-abualhassan/intro2ml-cw1/dt_coursework/README.md

 ├─ wifi_db/
 │  ├─ clean_dataset.txt
 │  └─ noisy_dataset.txt
-├─ outputs/                # created by scripts
+├─ outputs/                # these are created by the code ├─ requirements.txt
-├─ requirements.txt
 └─ README.md
 ```